radixdlt/official-examples/step-by-step/17-candy-store-external-component/README.md

 # 17. Candy Store with External Gumball Machine Component

-With the right access, components on the Radix ledger can access and call methods on global components instantiated from other packages.
+With the right access, components on the Radix ledger can contact and call methods on global components instantiated from other packages.
 This example demonstrates those external calls with our now very familiar Candy Store and Gumball Machine components.